 Now let’s talk about the display of your files in Confluence.
-If you’ve ever embed an Excel file in a Confluence page, then you know it is displayed in a miniature version, and it isn’t very easy to understand at a glance or even see (not to mention use) the information in the Excel file.
+If you’ve ever embedded an Excel file in a Confluence page, then you know it is displayed in a miniature version, and it isn’t very easy to understand at a glance or even see (not to mention use) the information in the Excel file.

-If your original Excel file has a large number (or simply wide) columns, you can only see them across several portrait oriented pages in the preview mode; to see the data as originally intended you have to download the file.
+If your original Excel file has a large number (or simply wide) columns, you can only see them across several portrait-oriented pages in the preview mode; to see the data as originally intended you have to download the file.

 Using the Confluence Excel plugin Elements Spreadsheet

 The alternative to embedding Excel documents in Confluence is to use an extension for Confluence that can provide you with the data management and organization you need.
-There are a number of apps on the Atlassian Marketplace that offer advanced tables and spreadsheets functionalities.
+There are a number of apps on the Atlassian Marketplace that offer advanced tables and spreadsheet functionalities.
 If you are looking for a collaborative app that is feature-rich with a native Confluence look and feel, a great solution is Elements Spreadsheet.

 Seamless integration with Confluence

 Elements Spreadsheet allows you to import an Excel file in a few seconds.
-It displays an embed Excel file in Confluence pages just like native tables, which means you can integrate them in your pages and present with all the context your colleagues need.
+It displays an embedded Excel file in Confluence pages just like native tables, which means you can integrate them into your pages and present them with all the context your colleagues need.
 You can even change tabs or sheets in your Elements Spreadsheet while you are reading the page, which means all your data is available in read mode.
 Continue collaborating with colleagues in Confluence without losing the surrounding information and context.

 Manage your data and start running calculations

 Get your data organized and move on to your other tasks with the core functionalities provided by Elements Spreadsheet for Confluence.
-Use formulas and functions to run your calculations, organize your data in currency, text, number or percentage, create filters, or add colors or different text sizes to highlight your key information.
+Use formulas and functions to run your calculations, organize your data in currency, text, number, or percentage, create filters, or add colors or different text sizes to highlight your key information.
 When you are done, your work is embedded in a Confluence page just like a native element.
-Collaborating on your project budget, inventory tracking or managing any other data as a team is no longer a problem with Elements Spreadsheet.
+Collaborating on your project budget, inventory tracking, or managing any other data as a team is no longer a problem with Elements Spreadsheet.